Kiwil23/GSplat_MA_Projekt/README.md

 ## 📦 Project Setup Instructions
 To Work with LRZ AI Sytems you need to have cluster access. https://doku.lrz.de/3-access-and-getting-started-10746642.html
-You also need eduVPN and connect with "Münchner Wissenschaftsnetz LRZ-VPN".
+You also need eduVPN and a connection with "Münchner Wissenschaftsnetz LRZ-VPN".

 ### 📁 Clone Repository